jmau111-org/wireless_security/README.md

 The **data is encrypted**, so decoding packets is not possible, theoretically.
 At least, it would be insanely challenging, like cracking the most robust cryptographic algorithms.

-Vulnerabilities may happen at a higher level, for example, [this one in 2020](https://thehackernews.com/2020/02/lte-network-4g-vulnerability.html), but it remains pretty rare.
+Vulnerabilities may still happen at a higher level, for example, [this one in 2020](https://thehackernews.com/2020/02/lte-network-4g-vulnerability.html), but it remains pretty rare.

-There are other angles of attack we won't see here, as these techniques require way more advanced knowledge, which is not in the scope of this introduction guide.

 ## Best resources for beginners and intermediates